gualtar/gualtar.github.io/_posts/2019-09-26-Cellphone.md

 We had a nice diner at the Independence Palace.

 William was exhausted but he still went to file a police report at a nearby police station.
 The officer spoke excellent English.
 She told us the Uber record was of no use because the driver was only listed by two first names, which were probably made up.She filed the police report anyway.
 While we were about to leave, she passed us a handwritten note with a list of things we should visit in her hometown Coimbra.
 She was highly efficient, upbeat, and cheerful.
 Our experience at the police station in midnight became the high point of our day.

+The police officer as well as the police station were so nice and perfect that we almost felt we stepped in in the town of Pleasantvill (1998).

+We traced the cell phone using Google service and found it travelled around Lisboa for a while before went to a suburb to the north east, where the police officer said home to many new Uber drivers.
+Two days later, in one email account that the phone connected to, I found a receipt for a new sim card from a shop in Brasil.

+We did contact the Uber, and they were as unhelpful as they have always been.